tapstream/tapstream-sdk/docs/docs.md

     Tapstream.Create("TAPSTREAM_ACCOUNT_NAME", "DEV_SECRET_KEY", config);

+To generate the device's ODIN-1 identifier, please see the [ODIN-1 documentation](https://code.google.com/p/odinmobile/wiki/ODIN1).

 {% elif platform == 'winphone' %}

 The Tapstream SDK can send various hardware identifiers to the Tapstream server with each event.

 To control which hardware identifiers are attached to events, you may modify the config object that you instantiated the SDK with.

 Here's an example:

     :::csharp